dgc-network/coliving-protocol/docs/docs/token/running-a-node/introduction.md

 # Introduction

-This section describes how to run an Coliving node.
+This section describes how to run a Coliving node.

 The Coliving protocol is powered by two off-chain services, the Discovery Node and the Content Node.